Graduation and Career

 Students must ensure to submit their application to Alberta Education for certification.
 For more information, visit: Application Process.

 Once final 500-level grades have come in, the Undergraduate Programs in Education office will audit student transcripts to ensure that all necessary certification requirements have been met, and will then electronically recommend students for certification directly to Alberta Education.
 The list of recommended students will also be submitted to the Alberta Teachers' Association Teacher Qualifications Service for salary assessment purposes.
-This generally occurs around mid-May.
+This generally occurs in June.
 Students will be notified once these recommendations have been uploaded.

 We offer the Letter as an interim measure for the hiring body to confirm that a student is eligible for certification.
 These letters are only issued when the student has met all mandated certification requirements, including successful completion of their final Field Experience (IV).

 The Letter is not required for certification.
-Once certification has been processed, students will not need this Letter to begin employment (Ie, Students with jobs starting in September do not require the Letter, as they will have long since received their certification).
+Once certification has been processed, students will not need this Letter to begin employment (I.e. Students with jobs starting in September do not require the Letter, as they will have long since received their certification).